 Do I have an assigned seat in the reading room or may I sit anywhere?

 You may choose any seat/research table you prefer and that is appropriate for viewing the materials that you request.
-Please do not move chairs so that you are facing away from the reading room attendant.

 May I just take my boxes off a cart when they come up?

 Once the boxes you requested arrive in the reading room, the staff member at the desk will alert you and check out boxes to you one at a time.

 What happens to my materials if I have not finished working with them by the end of the day?

 If you plan to return within five working days to continue using materials, please alert the staff member on duty at the desk in the reading room.
 They will note the date of your anticipated return accordingly in the system.
 If you do not return within two working days, your materials will be re-shelved.
 However, past material requests in the Special Collection Research Account can be cloned and re-submitted without having to enter the same information again.

 Who should I see if I have a problem?
 For example, I did not receive the right boxes, or the material appears to be out-of-order or missing?